-One of the main goals of this community plan is to ensure that Tesuque maintains its rural agricultural character as a distinct, viable village.
+One of the main goals of this community plan is to ensure that Tesuque maintains its rural and agricultural character as a distinct, viable village.
 Tesuque residents do not want Tesuque to become a bedroom community for Santa Fe.

-Tesuque has struggled to maintain its distinctive landscape and rural quality, as Santa Fe, a city of over 68,000 within a metropolitan area of 175,000, continues to grow around it.
+Tesuque has struggled to maintain its rural quality, as Santa Fe, a city of over 85,000 continues to grow around it.
 Through this community plan and past community efforts and partnerships, Tesuque continues to reinforce its historic development patterns and maintain a healthy ecosystem, enabling a sustainable future as a small distinctive rural community.

+Purpose

+The purpose of the 2021 Tesuque Valley Community Plan is to provide consistency between the Tesuque Community Plan and the Sustainable Growth Management Plan (SGMP), as well as to provide a basis for amendments to the Tesuque Community District Overlay in the Sustainable Land Development Code (SLDC).
+The Rio Tesuque Community Land Use Plan was originally adopted in the year 2000 and the Tesuque Community Plan was updated in 2013 as an amendment to the SGMP.

+The 2021 Tesuque Valley Community Plan was authorized by the Board of County Commissioners (BCC) via Resolution 2019-47.
+After adoption by the BCC, the 2021 Tesuque Community Plan Update will amend the 2013 Tesuque Community Plan within the SGMP.

 Plan Area Description

-The Tesuque Valley Community Plan Update covers the Traditional Historic Community of Tesuque located just north of the City of Santa Fe in the unincorporated area of central Santa Fe County.
-The plan area lies between the City of Santa Fe to the south, the Santa Fe National Forest to the east, the Pueblo of Tesuque to the north and US Highway 285 to the west.
+The Tesuque Valley Community Plan covers the Traditional Historic Community of Tesuque which is identified as the Tesuque Community District and is located just north of the City of Santa Fe in the unincorporated area of central Santa Fe County.
+The Tesuque Community District is an area lies between the City of Santa Fe to the south, the Santa Fe National Forest to the east, the Pueblo of Tesuque to the north and US Highway 285 to the west.
 The area includes approximately 2,950 acres encompassing the Rio Tesuque and surrounding foothills.
-This river valley, at the base of the foothills of the Sangre de Cristo Mountains, is home to over 900 residents.
+This river valley, at the base of the foothills of the Sangre de Cristo Mountains, is home to 1,094 residents.

 Document Organization